 - 1 medium apple, chopped

-- 1. In a large bowl, combine the flour, baking powder, cinnamon and salt.
-Combine the eggs, milk, honey and oil; stir into dry ingredients just until moistened.
+- 1. In a bowl, whisk together first four ingredients.
+In another bowl, whisk together eggs, milk, honey and oil; add to dry ingredients, stirring just until moistened.
 Stir in apple.

 Reviews for Cinnamon Apple Pancakes

 "I read the comments first and edited the recipe before I made it.
 I did 1/2 whole wheat flour and 1/2 all purpose flour.
 I also added a teaspoon of pumpkin spice.
 They were fabulous, but I think I would add even more spice next time."